adityathebe/adityathebe.com/content/Posts/introducing-weekly-journals/index.md

 However, after my college, there have been rarely a few times that I've picked a pen.
 I don't even have a pen on my desk right now.
 The habit of making notes has gone.
 Most of my time is spent in front of my computer - reading blogs and watching videos; mostly tech-related.

 I've realized that I've been bombarding my brain with new information so much that I've difficulty retaining most of them.
-Sometimes, when I'm perusing through my browser history, I see an article and go - "ah ya, that was an interesting read.
+Sometimes, when I'm scanning through my browser history, I see an article and go - "ah ya, that was an interesting read.
 I totally forgot about it".

-And some other time, I read a blog and google some of the things I don't understand and quite often I'll fall into this rabbit hole eventually not knowing where I started and what I was initially trying to read.
+And some other times, I read a blog and google some of the things I don't understand, and quite often I'll fall into this rabbit hole eventually not knowing where I started and what I was initially trying to read.
+I'm hoping this initiative will help me stay focused because at the back of my mind I'll always have this sense of responsibility to take a journal of everything that I learn.
+So, if I realize that something I'm reading or watching is too much for me to understand, then I'll just quit instead of trying to force myself to sit through it.

-This false sense of productivity is draging me back.
+This false sense of productivity is dragging me back.
 In reality, I'm not learning much or rather not retaining much.
 For this reason, I've decided to start writing a journal every week in hopes that it'll help me retain the things that I learn.
-And also, this will motivate me to write every week which is good thing I guess.
+And also, this will motivate me to write every week which is a good thing I guess.

 ## What is this weekly journal?